Doppelkopf: Extra score points

 Unless a solo is played, the following additional score points can be made during the game, which affects the game value.
-There are no extra points in a solo game, not even in a silent solo (when a marriage is not announced).
+There are no extra points in a solo game, not even in a silent solo (when a Wedding is not announced).

 Catching the fox

 If a team's ace of diamonds, known as the fox (Fuchs), is won by the opposing team, the opposing team scores an extra point.

 Doppelkopf

 A trick containing 40 or more points (four Volle, i.e. tens and aces) scores an extra point for the team that collected the trick.

 Charlie Miller

-If a team's jack of clubs, dubbed "Charlie Miller" (Karlchen Müller), wins the last trick, the team scores an extra point.
+If a team's jack of clubs, dubbed "Charlie Miller" (Karlchen Müller) or just "Charlie" (Karlchen), wins the last trick, the team scores an extra point.

 Score of each player

 The game value is added to the score of each player on the winning team and subtracted for the losing team.
 If the game was a solo game, the soloist gets thrice the game value added or subtracted.
 This rule ensures the total sum of points won/lost in a round is always zero.